rhinonix/penny-fincher/docs/guide/getting-started.md

 ## Next Steps

-Continue to the [Configuration](/guide/configuration) guide to learn how to customize PennyFincher for your needs.
+- Continue to the [Configuration](/guide/configuration) guide to learn how to customize PennyFincher.
+- Check out the [Recurring Transactions](/guide/recurring-transactions) guide to set up automated handling of regular expenses.